 “I want to go home,” he mumbles to no one, but perhaps the rain and the stars behind their clouds, and they offer no consolation.
 Maybe he should have thought it through a bit more before running.

 The next morning, and the third day away from Erebor, Bilbo stumbles upon a village.
 It comes as quite a pleasant shock to him, since he has no memory of any such thing in the Grey Mountains.
 At first, he wonders if his excessive moping has finally gone too far and caused him to hallucinate.
 But then he blinks, and the village is still there.
 “Oh.
 Nice.”

 Nice indeed, although the word “village” may be a bit too big for what he finds himself in.
 It’s more a gathering of houses, really, but it has an inn and a tailor and all the other necessities needed for the place to survive.
 The people there are nice as well, most of them Men, but Bilbo spots the occasional dwarf as well.
 He makes sure to steer clear of those.

-In the end his curiosity gets the better of him, and Bilbo stops a Man on his way out of the inn to ask him about the village.
+In the end his curiosity gets the better of him, and Bilbo stops a man on his way out of the inn to ask him about the village.
 “We’re not that far from civility,” the stranger explains.
 “It’s only a day’s ride from Lake Town.
-Although there’s not much left right now.”
+Although, of course, there’s not much left right now.”